 - Creeping fig

 What is the fastest growing indoor plant?

-Other species include the snake plant, all varieties of ficus, lucky bamboo, aloe, and sweet potato vines.
+Balcony Garden Web says other species include the snake plant, all varieties of ficus, lucky bamboo, aloe, and sweet potato vines.
 Maidenhair fern and arrowhead plants are also great choices if you want something a little more unusual.